phylo42/IPK/docs/source/usage.rst

 =========================

-First, you must ensure that your data satisfies the assumptions that :program:`XPAS` makes.
+First, you must ensure that your data satisfies the assumptions that :program:`IPK` makes.
 Then, you need to ensure that specific default parameters fit your case.

 Here is a checklist for any phylo-k-mer-based analysis.
 This section will talk about all